imadoszmt/alx-system_engineering-devops/0x02-shell_redirections/README.md

 00-empty_casks: a command that finds all empty files and directories in the current directory and all sub-directories,displaying only names of the files and directories,including hidden files.

+101-gifs: a script that lists all the files with a .gif extension in the current directory and all its sub-directories.including hidden files, no directories,file names without extensions, sorted by byte values.